Sofia-UX-UI/portfolio-v.4/content/post/nomad/index.md

 ## Steps 6: User testing

-To validate the concept and using the pitch practise as a reference, we created a [User validation form](https://docs.google.com/forms/d/e/1FAIpQLSeG2cV8M9Th-uazXBfynRTGvkK0BwlurVRDz1wtnA_jUrZkUw/viewform) and distributed it among a small audience to gain some early feedback on the concept and the learning side of the game.
-A user testing form was also created to allow users to test the game in action.
-Unfortunately, as the game was being developed until the last minute there was no time to conduct user research.
+To validate the concept, we created a [user validation form] (https://docs.google.com/forms/d/e/1FAIpQLSeG2cV8M9Th-uazXBfynRTGvkK0BwlurVRDz1wtnA_jUrZkUw/viewform) and distributed it to a small audience for early feedback on the game’s concept and language-learning features.
+Additionally, a [user testing form] (https://docs.google.com/forms/d/1Mo_XcGVWYE6tfgvGaDr-gtkredFqT9r_WXiTnyPEdac/edit) was developed to gather input from users playing the game.
+However, due to time constraints with the development process, there wasn’t enough time to conduct thorough user research.
+Despite this, user validation revealed strong engagement with the game’s language-learning mechanics, and feedback highlighted the intuitive design and cultural immersion as key strengths.

-The results from the user validation form indicated that our user sample followed the industries trends and the most used app was Duolinguo.

 [Future development](26.jpeg)![Future development](27.jpeg)